soborg/travToAnki/README.md

 * GreaseMonkey extension for Firefox, TamperMonkey extension for Chrome/Chromium/Edge
 * A user account on Traverse
 * Anki with AnkiConnect installed (see this page for installation: https://foosoft.net/projects/anki-connect/)

+If you use Chrome, or one derived from Chromium (Edge, Brave, etc.), it might ask you to confirm downloading external sources (it'll attempt to download this URL: `https://cdn.jsdelivr.net/npm/handlebars@latest/dist/handlebars.js`).
+You must accept that.
+The purpose of this external file is to handle HTML templating within the tool (it's used for creating the menu and button, and stuff).

 ### Special settings if you're using Chrome